-Accredited CBs must complete a more rigorous evaluation process through an accreditation body.
+Accredited CBs must complete a rigorous evaluation process through an accreditation body.
 This is done to ensure the certification audit it conducts is performed in accordance with the audit requirements.

 The evaluation process involves reviewing the competence of the audit team, the audit methodology used by the CB, and the quality control procedures an organization has in place to ensure both the audit and report are completed accurately.
 This can minimize the risk of failing to receive certification.

 Organizations that use an Accredited CB for certification will receive their ISO 27001 certifications with the accreditation body and IAF seal represented on the certificate.
-These marks means the certification body has an accreditation certificate that is accepted worldwide.
+These marks mean the certification body has an accreditation certificate that is accepted worldwide.

 Unaccredited Certification Bodies